stigsfoot/genai-free-workshops-2024/README.md

-# genai-free-workshops-2024
+# My free-AI-workshops-2024
-Free tutorials from workshops and speaking events
+Free tutorials from my workshops and speaking events